 Powermers has also conducted early test-results using the nanopolymer electrodes with Li-ion Capacitors.
 Tests have shown an increase in energy capacity of nearly 40% for these new emerging products and there were no signs of degradation of life cycles.

-Powermers is a Columbus, Ohio-based company with 5 U.S. patents and 46 International patents with no licensing obligations to any outside party.
+Powermers is a Columbus, Ohio-based company with a valuable portfolio of IP assets including 5 granted U.S. patents and 46 International patents and applications.
+Powermers owns 100% of its technology, having no restrictions or licensing obligations to any outside party.

-The development team comprises of 9 electromechanical PhDs, 4 material science PhDs, and 5 battery design engineers whose experiences encompass fuel cell and battery design work at major Automotive OEMs and Universities across the world.
-For more information or to order samples, please contact us.
+Powermers’ development team has comprised electromechanical PhDs, material science PhDs, and battery design engineers whose collective range of business experiences and past research encompass fuel cell and battery design work at recognized Automotive OEMs and Universities across the world.